 Traditional baked mooncakes, a Chinese bakery product, are usually eaten during the Mid-Autumn festival.
-This festival is also known as the Moon Cake Festival (Zhong Qiu Jie 中秋节 ), because a special kind of sweet cake (yue bing 月饼) prepared in the shape of the moon and filled with sesame seeds, ground lotus seeds and duck eggs is served as a traditional Chung Chiu delicacy.
-Mid-Autumn festival is celebrated on the 15th day of the 8th month in the lunar calendar every year, when the moon is at its brightest for the entire year (falls on 27 September 2015 this year) and it is the third most important Chinese festivals.
+This festival is also known as the Moon Cake Festival (Zhong Qiu Jie 中秋节 ).
+During this day, a special kind of sweet cake (yue bing 月饼) is prepared in the shape of a full moon.
+These cakes are typically filled with sesame seeds, ground lotus seeds and salted duck eggs.
+Mid-Autumn festival is celebrated on the 15th day of the 8th month in the lunar calendar every year, when the moon is at its brightest for the entire year.
+It is also the third most important Chinese festival.

-Today, Chinese people celebrate the Mid-Autumn festival with dances, feasting and moon gazing.
-Children are then told the story of the moon fairy living in a crystal palace and will come out to dance on the moon’s shadowed surface on this day.
-Mooncakes are regarded as an indispensable delicacy on the occasion and are offered between friends and relatives when celebrating the festival.
+Nowadays, Chinese people celebrate the Mid-Autumn festival with dances, feasting and moon gazing.
+Children are then told the story of the moon fairy living in a crystal palace who will come out to dance on the moon’s shadowed surface on this day.
+Mooncakes are regarded as an indispensable delicacy on the occasion and are gifted between friends and relatives.
 To accentuate the brightness of the moon, people traditionally light up lanterns of all kinds during the festival.

 Traditional Baked Mooncakes 传统烘月饼